soroswap/allbridge-implementation/README.md

 ## Scripts

-### 1. `allBridgeClassic.js`
+### 1. `allBridgeClassic.js` (Deprecated)

-This script utilizes the Allbridge API to facilitate cross-chain transactions between Stellar and other blockchains supported by Allbridge.
-It is designed to interact with the Allbridge Classic bridge system but is not completed as we await further developments from Allbridge.
+This script was utilizing the Allbridge Classic API to facilitate cross-chain transactions between Stellar and other blockchains supported by Allbridge.
+However, it will no longer be maintained or used as we shift our focus to the more advanced Allbridge Core system.

-**Key Components:**

-- **Environment Setup:** Loads configuration from environment variables.
-- **Token Support Fetching:** Fetches supported tokens and their details for cross-chain transactions.
-- **Transaction Management:** Manages cross-chain transactions and handles errors during the process.

 ### 2. `allBridgeCore.ts`

-This newer script interfaces with the Allbridge Core SDK, which is expected to support more blockchains and features, including the new Soroban platform on Stellar.
-It checks for the supported chains and their capabilities.
+This script interacts with the Allbridge Core SDK, now fully supporting bridging between Soroban on Stellar and Binance Smart Chain (BSC), among other blockchains.
+The script demonstrates our capability to bridge assets like USDT and USDC between these networks, fully utilizing the latest features of the Allbridge Core.

 **Key Components:**

-- **SDK Initialization:** Sets up the Allbridge Core SDK with customized RPC URLs.
+- **SDK Initialization:** Initializes the Allbridge Core SDK with custom RPC URLs for supported blockchains including BSC and Soroban.
-- **Chain Details Fetching:** Retrieves detailed information about the supported chains, focusing particularly on the Soroban platform.
+- **Chain and Token Details:** Retrieves detailed information and capabilities of supported chains, specifically focusing on bridging operations between BSC and Soroban.
+- **Transaction Execution:** Handles the bridging of tokens from BSC to Soroban and vice versa, including setup of trust lines on Soroban when needed.
+- **Error Handling and Transaction Confirmations:** Manages errors during the bridging process and confirms transactions across chains to ensure reliability and consistency.

-## Strategic Decision to Wait
+## Strategic Decision to Focus on Allbridge Core

-### Current Status of Soroban Integration

-The Allbridge Core SDK recognizes the Soroban chain, but as of now, it does not support any tokens for bridging.
-The object returned for Soroban includes essential details like chain symbol, transfer times, and transaction costs but lacks active tokens, which are crucial for our operations on Soroswap.

-### Why Wait?

-- **Future Compatibility:** Integrating Allbridge Classic might provide a short-term solution, but it lacks the broader chain support and advanced features that Allbridge Core will offer.
-Waiting for the complete integration of Soroban in Allbridge Core ensures that Soroswap remains compatible with future blockchain technologies and standards.
-- **Resource Efficiency:** Integrating a system that is still under significant development (like Allbridge Core with Soroban) could require continuous revisions and updates to keep up with changes.
-Waiting allows us to allocate our resources more efficiently by integrating a more stable and feature-complete version once available.
-- **User Experience:** Providing a stable, reliable, and expansive bridging solution enhances user trust and satisfaction.
-Premature integration may lead to issues that could affect user experience negatively.

-### Moving Forward

-Our team closely monitors the developments from Allbridge regarding Soroban support.
-We are committed to integrating Allbridge Core into Soroswap as soon as it offers a robust set of features that meet our requirements for a seamless and efficient user experience.
-This strategic patience aligns with our goal to provide a cutting-edge, reliable platform for our users.
+### Updates and Future Proofing

+- **Latest Updates:** Allbridge Core has recently been updated to support asset transfers between BSC and Soroban on the Stellar network.
+This allows us to effectively bridge between these and other supported chains, aligning with our goal to offer a wide range of cross-chain transaction capabilities within Soroswap.
+- **Deprecation of Classic:** The Allbridge Classic system will be deprecated in favor of Allbridge Core, which offers broader chain support and more advanced features.